About

 Natalie Carnes is a constructive theologian invested in questions that cross the fields of aesthetics, feminism, and systematics.
 She finds her systematic questions are at the same time aesthetic ones, like: How does God come to us in our material existence?
 Or: How do we in our material lives honor or betray divine life?
 Similarly, her feminist concerns about idolatry, authority, and hermeneutics are preoccupations of systematic theology, even as these concerns are also explored and expressed in the aesthetic investments of feminist theology.

 Professor Carnes’s current projects include a co-authored volume with Matthew Whelan on art and poverty.
 It asks how making, beholding, and supporting art can be justified in a world of need, and how extreme need conditions what art is and how it should circulate in the world.
-In addition to this book, she is editing a special edition of Modern Theology on divine action and the transcendence of God and beginning a project on creativity that draws from psychological literature.
+She is also in the midst of writing a book on creativity.